 Car accidents happen so suddenly and dramatically that a person can go into shock even if physical injuries are relatively mild.
 Shock is an injury in itself a systemic injury and requires prompt treatment.

-An average of over 115 people die in highway accidents in the U.S each day.
+More 115 people die in highway accidents in the U.S each day, on average.
 In your lifetime, you will likely be involved in at least one automobile accident.
 More than a quarter of all Americans have been involved in an auto accident in the last five years.
-Following are more alarming auto accident injury facts compiled by the NHTSA:

-Of the 3,000,000 people that were injured in motor vehicle accidents in a recent year...
+According to the National Highway Traffic Safety Administration, of the 3 million people that were injured in motor vehicle accidents in a recent year: